Mar 3, 2026

 ERDPlus

-ERDPlus is minimal, academic-focused ERD tool.
+ERDPlus is a minimal, academic-focused ERD tool.
 Good for students or quick one-off diagrams.
 It supports ER diagrams, relational schemas, and star schemas.

 Pros: